distribution/distribution/docs/spec/api.md

 #### Pagination

-Paginated tag results can be retrieved by adding the appropriate pagination parameters.
+Paginated tag results can be retrieved by adding the appropriate parameters to the request URL described above.
+The behavior of tag pagination is identical to that specified for catalog pagination.
+We cover a simple flow to highlight any differences.

 Starting a paginated flow may begin as follows:

 ```
 GET /v2/<name>/tags/list?n=<integer>